Warranty Defaults

 Copies the selected warranty default code.

-Note: This button appears only by accessing the Warranty Defaults screen by clicking on a Cash Code.
+This button appears only by accessing the Warranty Defaults screen by clicking a Cash Code.

 Save & New